-Clinicians can enter patient data into the Core Endocrine Registry after obtaining consent from the patient.
+Clinicians can enter patient data into the Core Registry after obtaining consent from the patient.
 Reference centres within Endo-ERN may consider using the consent form provided by the ERN.
 However, more detailed information sheets and consent forms that have ethics and information governance approval have been created by EuRRECa and are available in several languages below.
 Those centres that recruit through a process of opt-out consent can specify this when a new record is created.
-Participating centres and clinicians are advised to seek local data protection and ethics approval.
+Irrespective of the nature of the consent process, participating centres and clinicians are advised to seek local information governance and ethics approval.

 Patients can contact their clinicians to see the data that have been entered in the Registry.
 Patients can access their own data and online select their own preferences.
 For online access, patients will need to provide their email address to their clinician.
 This is captured on the consent form.